Skip to main content

 Prior to running EST-oscore, the protocol defined in this

-specification, there must exist a trust relation between the EST-
+specification, there must exist a trust relationship between the EST-

 oscore client and the EST-oscore server.
-This trust relation may be
+This trust relationship may

-based on the pre-shared OSCORE security context, or based on the
+be based on the pre-shared OSCORE security context, or on the common

 context, the CoAP exchange carrying EST payloads can occur